UniversityOfHelsinkiCS/kurki/README.md

 # Something broken locally #

+**Execute** `./run.sh morning` and go to **Development** section Step 1.
+This will remove the `./oracle_data` directory as well as all images, volumes and containers in this project.

 Data is saved in `./oracle_data` so removing that will reset the oracle database.
 Recreating it will take a long time, but if it's not destroyed the startup time will be quicker.

-Use `./run.sh morning` to reset everything.
-This will remove the `oracle_data` as well as all images, volumes and containers in this project.
-Then start from **Step 1**

 # Updater #